Lombok: Geography

-The island is to the immediate east of the Lombok Strait which marks the biogeographical division between the fauna of the Indomalayan realm and the distinctly different fauna of Australasia; this distinction, known as the "Wallace Line" (or "Wallace's Line") takes its name from Alfred Russel Wallace (1823–1913).
-Wallace was the first person to comment on the division between the two regions, as well as on the abrupt boundary between the two biomes.
+The island is to the immediate east of the Lombok Strait which marks the biogeographical division between the fauna of the Indomalayan realm and the distinctly different fauna of Australasia; this distinction, known as the "Wallace Line" (or "Wallace's Line") takes its name from Alfred Russel Wallace (1823–1913), who was the first person to comment on the division between the two regions, as well as on the abrupt boundary between the two biomes.
 Lombok is part of the Lesser Sundas deciduous forests ecoregion.

 To the east of Lombok lies the Alas Strait, a narrow body of water separating the island of Lombok from the nearby island of Sumbawa.

-The island's topography is dominated by the centrally-located stratovolcano Mount Rinjani, the second-highest volcano in Indonesia, which rises to 3726 m, making Lombok the 8th-highest island.
+The island's topography is dominated by the centrally located stratovolcano Mount Rinjani, the second-highest volcano in Indonesia, which rises to 3726 m, making Lombok the 8th-highest island.
 The most recent eruption of Rinjani occurred in September 2016 at Gunung Barujari.
 In a 2010 eruption, ash was reported as rising 2 km into the atmosphere from the Barujari cone in Rinjani's caldera lake of Segara Anak.
 Lava flowed into the caldera lake, raising its temperature, while ash fall damaged crops on the slopes of Rinjani.
 The volcano and its crater lake, Segara Anak (child of the sea), are protected by the Gunung Rinjani National Park established in 1997.
 Recent evidence indicates an ancient volcano, Mount Samalas, of which now only a caldera remains, was the source of the 1257 Samalas eruption, one of the largest volcanic eruptions in recorded history, which caused worldwide changes in weather.

 The highlands of Lombok are forest-clad and mostly undeveloped.
 The lowlands are highly cultivated.
 Rice, soybeans, coffee, tobacco, cotton, cinnamon, cacao, cloves, cassava, corn, coconuts, copra, bananas and vanilla are the major crops grown in the fertile soils of the island.
 The southern part of the island is fertile but drier, especially toward the southern coastline.